Factor Trading – March 6th Report

 Factor Moves in Progress

-There are several observations worthy of note on the daily Copper chart.
+Copper (daily chart) There are several observations worthy of note on the daily Copper chart.
 First, note the premature breakout on Friday, Feb 26.
 The market broke out of the H&S bottom, but the rally could not hold.
 Following a premature breakout traders should be on extra alert and jump on a subsequent closing price breakout.
 Second, the advance and close on Monday, Feb 29 and especially on Tuesday, Mar 1, confirmed the H&S bottom.
 Both days served as buying opportunities.
 Third, for all practical purposes the target was met by Friday’s advance.
 I typically am conservative on determining “measured moves.”
-Factor is flat, having taken a crazy ride on the long side this past week.
+Factor is flat, having taken a crazy ride on the long side this past week. image 1

-Read more
+Read More

 Gold – The Ultimate Charting Market – Report